 - You did not cause an accident.

 - The accident occurred because of something you are not responsible for.

 Questions that are asked in cases like this:

 - Did you do anything that could have caused an accident?

 - Can they prove that you caused the accident?

-Maximum penalty and court that deals with this chargeThe maximum penalty for this offence is level 6 imprisonment (5 years maximum) or a level 6 fine (600 penalty units maximum).
+Maximum penalty and court that deals with this chargeThe maximum penalty for Duty of Driver etc. of Vehicle that is not a Motor Vehicle if Accident Occurs (s61A of the Road Safety Act 1986) is level 6 imprisonment (5 years maximum) or a level 6 fine (600 penalty units maximum).

 This sort of charge would be heard in the Magistrates’ Court.